 As with all items that aren’t screwed on or installed with a seat belt or LATCH, the Noggle does have the capability of coming free in a crash.
 I’d like to see less hard plastic at the end where it’s attached to the air vent.
 In a full-on frontal crash, theoretically, that plastic piece will be heading straight forward and not toward anyone, but in a side impact, it will pop off the holder on the vent and pop someone in the side of the head.
 Ouch!
 It’s something to consider as you’re staying nice and cool (or warm, depending on the season).
 Also, because the attachment piece isn’t fully sealed to the dash, there’s air escaping from the sides instead of going straight into the Noggle tube.
 A simple rubber gasket around the edge would probably fix that problem for future iterations of the Noggle.

 Overall the Noggle is a great comfort product and may aid in keeping kids rear-facing for longer during the hot summer months.
 Gone are the days of sweaty, grumpy rear-facing kids and the long hot summer vacation drives with choruses of, “Mommy!
 Daddy!
 I’m hot!” coming from the way back.
-The Noggle comes in a variety of colors to either match your vehicle or delight your children and sells for around $29.99.
+The Noggle comes in a variety of colors and sells for around $55.99.

 Thank you to the Noggle folks for providing us with our sample for review!